We’d planned to be up early to catch a minibus to Karimabad, being a 3 hour journey we really didn’t fancy suffering it in the heat.

 Over the years more areas and towers were added and it was fortified.
 From 1990 to 1996 it was effectively taken apart stone by stone and reassembled with the renovation work almost invisible.
 Several rooms have exhibits of utensils, furnishings and photographs donated by the locals.
 The views are amazing.

-Having declined the offer of paying for our entry tickets we agreed to a chai after the visit instead and we experimented with the local herbal mountain tea.
+Having declined their generous offer of paying for our entry tickets we agreed to a chai after the visit instead and we experimented with the local herbal mountain tea.
 They made many more offers of hospitality which we politely declined as we had plans to also visit Altit (Lower) Fort.
+We thanked them for their company and hospitality profusely as we went our separate ways.

 We enjoyed the 2.5km downhill walk from Karimabad to Altit on a quiet back road, that led us through the village

 Altit Fort sits alongside a historical village full of small lanes of old houses.
 It is the 2nd oldest village in the Hunza Valley.
-They like their privacy so signs ask you not to photograph or wander off the route to the Fort.
+The people in the vilage like their privacy so signs ask you not to photograph or wander off the route to the Fort.

 Again with the high entrance cost you get a guide.
 2 families from Lahore were put in our group and our guide was both very knowledgeable and entertaining.
 Amongst other things he showed us the execution ledge where deviants were thrown to their deaths 1000ft into the river below.

-With the skies having cleared we quickly organised a driver to take us to the Eagles Nest viewpoint.
+With the skies having cleared we quickly organised a driver to take us to the Eagles Nest viewpoint for sunset.
 Perched high on the mountain above Karimabad up a narrow switchback road, at about 2,900m it has a stunning 360 degree viewpoint that many people watch sunset (or sunrise) from.
 We could see all 7 of the big mountain peaks towering around us and it was a perfect way to end the day.
-Far preferable to the poor service and side dishes that never came when we ordered dinner.

 Click on any photo to enlarge and scroll through